onevcat/UniWebView-Docs/docs/api/README.md

 <div class='parameter-item-list'><ul>
   <li>
     <div class='parameter-item'><span class='parameter-item-type'>string</span> <span class='parameter-item-name'>scheme</span></div>
-    <div class='parameter-item-desc'><p>The url scheme to add.
+    <div class='parameter-item-desc'><p>The URL scheme to add.
 It should not contain &quot;://&quot; part.
 You could even add &quot;http&quot; and/or &quot;https&quot; to prevent all resource loading on the page. &quot;uniwebview&quot; is added by default.
-Nothing will happen if you try to add a dulplicated scheme.</p>
+Nothing will happen if you try to add a duplicated scheme.</p>
 </div>
   </li>
 </ul></div>